 You can set the subtile default encoding, font, font size, font color, background color etc. by tapping "F2" to view the settings.

 Step 1.
 Download this subtitle-adding software on your Mac or PC.

 This computer video subtitle player offers both Mac version and Windows version for you to choose from.

 Step 2: Open the video/movie file and click subtitle button on the 5KPlayer interface to load your subtitles, or, you can right click on the playing interface and select subtitle tracks to add your SRT/ASS/SUB subtitle file.

 Note: There's no way to play Zip subtitles in any video players!
-Your subtitle files shall not be compressed and shall be kept in one of those common subtitle formats accordingly for file detecting.
+Your subtitle files shall not be compressed and should be remained in one of those common subtitle formats accordingly for file detecting.

-There are basically two kinds of subtitles in a video file – hard subtitle and soft subtitle.
-The former is part of the video images that cannot be disabled or hidden during playing, while the latter is an independent stream that can be turned on or off.
+Since there are basically two kinds of subtitles in a video file – hard subtitle and soft subtitle.
+The former is part of the video frames that cannot be disabled or hidden during playback, while the latter is an independent stream that can be turned on and off.
 It's worth noticing that MP4 and MKV movie/videos usually contain several subtitle streams in different formats or language for you to select, which cannot be streamed to Apple-TV via AirPlay if you intend to stream the video to your big HDTV.

 5KPlayer not only aids you to add subtitles to your AVI, MP4, MKV movie videos but also serves as a great movie music player that can play 4K/5K videos and support many popular file formats like MKV movies, MP4, AVI, FLV files with whatever subtitle format supported.
 Others worth a mention are that it can download videos/movies from over 300 online websites with an eye catching feature of AirPlay.